jBarichivich/jbarichivich.github.io/index.md

 ## Research portfolio (in development)

 ## Bio
 I integrate observations and models to understand the interactions between terrestrial ecosystems and the climate system from days to centuries.

+I hold a MSc in Climate Change and PhD in Environmental Sciences from the world renowned Climatic Research Unit (CRU) of the University of East Anglia, UK.
+The main focus of my research is on the interactions between climate, society and terrestrial ecosystems through the global and regional water and carbon cycles.
+Currently, I am a laureate of the Make Our Planet Great Again (MOPGA) program created by the French Government where I seek to improve the terrestrial component of a climate model at the Laboratoire des Sciences du Climat et de l’Environnement (LSCE, Paris).

 ### Research areas